nim-lang/nimble/readme.markdown

 The ``nimscriptapi.nim`` module specifies this and includes other definitions which are also useful.
 Take a look at it for more information.

+Tasks support two kinds of flags: `nimble <compflags> task <runflags>`.
+Compile flags are those specified before the task name and are forwarded to the Nim compiler that runs the `.nimble` task.
+This enables setting `--define:xxx` values that can be checked with `when defined(xxx)` in the task, and other compiler flags that are applicable in Nimscript mode.
+Run flags are those after the task name and are available as command line arguments to the task.
+They can be accessed per usual from `commandLineParams: seq[string]`.

+In order to forward compiler flags to `exec("nim ...")` calls executed within a custom task, the user needs to specify these flags as run flags which will then need to be manually accessed and forwarded in the task.

 ### Project structure

 For a package named "foobar", the recommended project structure is the following: